-Removing the boom gates will create better freight connections, improve traffic flow, remove the risk of incidents between passenger trains and road vehicles and provide safer passage for pedestrians and cyclists.
+Removing the boom gates has created better freight connections, improved traffic flow, removed the risk of incidents between passenger trains and vehicles and provided safer passage for pedestrians and cyclists.

 Receive emails on the progress of the Level Crossing Removal Project